curl/curl/docs/BUG-BOUNTY.md

 team determines the severity of each reported flaw on a case by case basis and the exact amount rewarded to the reporter is then decided.

-At the start of the program, the award amounts are:
+Check out the current award amounts at https://hackerone.com/curl

- Critical: 2,000 USD
- High:     1,500 USD
- Medium:   1,000 USD
- Low:        500 USD

 # Who is eligible for a reward?